kumbulanit/t-sql/tech company/untitled/Presentations/Module5_Theory_Presentation.md

 -- Dynamic filtering based on parameter
 DECLARE @FilterType NVARCHAR(20) = 'HighSalary';

-SELECT FirstName, LastName, Salary
+SELECT FirstName, LastName, BaseSalary
 FROM Employees
 WHERE
     CASE @FilterType
         WHEN 'HighSalary' THEN
-            CASE WHEN Salary > 75000 THEN 1 ELSE 0 END
+            CASE WHEN BaseSalary > 75000 THEN 1 ELSE 0 END
         WHEN 'RecentHire' THEN
             CASE WHEN HireDate > DATEADD(YEAR, -1, GETDATE()) THEN 1 ELSE 0 END
         ELSE 1